shailendramaurya/racoon/README.md

   - vine archive
   - vk video & clips

-Racoon is not affiliated with any services listed above in any way, it just fetches the data which are publically available on internet via api
+Racoon is not affiliated with any services listed above in any way, it just fetches the data which are publically available on internet via api.

+*- Special thanks to [cobalt](https://github.com/imputnet/cobalt) for backend API*

 ## Features Yet to Implement